 Louise was the world’s first IVF baby – she has visited Cryos

 Louise Brown was born as the first baby through IVF treatment in 1978.
 Her birth gave hope to millions of couples with fertility problems, and today more than 8 million children have been born through IVF.
 Louise is a living example of how science can help people fulfil their dream of a child, and therefore we are happy to announce that Louise has become a Cryos ambassador.
-As an ambassador for Cryos, Louise will help us create awareness about fertility problems and fertility treatment options.
+As an ambassador for Cryos, Louise will help us create awareness about infertility and fertility treatment options.

 This November, Louise visited Cryos.
 We got the opportunity to have a chat with her about her growing up as the world’s first baby born through IVF, and why she feels it is important to create awareness about fertility problems and treatment.